Ehasaniceiu04/UniLife/README.md

 ### 0.2.0
 - CRUD Todo List example
-- Restructure Project Refactor Semerkand.Shared for N-Tier Design
+- Restructure Project Refactor UniLife.Shared for N-Tier Design
 - Automapper for Client (dto) / Server Models
 - Removed old Migrations.
 Recommend to delete your database to start new.
 - Implement ShadowProperties for Auditable, SoftDelete Interfaces for Models (In Progress)